katherinel09/sp2021-asg1-secchat/README.md

 5. Attackers may implement a malicious server and get clients to connect to it instead of the intended server, to attack clients by sending specially crafted data.

 Furthermore, attackers may try to perform these actions any number of times, possibly simultaneously.
 In order to prevent simultaneous attacks, we plan to implement proper authorisation for every single client, as well as encrypted authentication in every single packet received by a client.

-#### Possible threats we did not prevent:

-At this time, you cannot register, nor can you log in.
-You just jump into the chat and you can send messages to everyone.
-The sender of each message is unknown, making the chat highly anonymous, as of now.

 #### User interface